 When you receive the dispatcher's acknowledgment, the display shows Ack received.
 You hear four tones, the alarm ends, and the radio exits the Emergency Alarm mode.
 OR

 If no acknowledgement is received, the display shows No acknowledge.
-The alarm ends and the radio exits the Emergency Alarm mode.
+The alarm ends when the timer expires and the radio exits the Emergency Alarm mode.

 Sending an Emergency Call (Trunking Only)